-This deliverable, being the final output of Task 4.4 ("End-to-End Semantic Interoperability") presented the landscape for accomplishing semantic interoperability in the IoT domain.
-To do so, the state-of-the-art approaches were reviewed, including techniques and technologies for semantics, data mappings, ontologies alignment, semantic reasoning, etc.

-The main outcome is the proposal of the semantic interoperability mechanisms that can be deployed in across the two main SEMIoTICS's layers (field, backend) and the provision of the required common representation and meaning of data.
-Moreover, a full set of Adaptor Nodes, which will be responsible for resolving, if possible, conflicts among the semantic annotations, are described in subsection 5.1.3, along with their implementation details in subsection 8.3.1.
+This deliverable presents the landscape for accomplishing semantic interoperability in the IoT domain.
+To do so, the state-of-the-art approaches are reviewed (Chapters 2-3), including techniques and technologies for semantics, data mappings, ontologies alignment, semantic reasoning, etc. The main outcome is the proposal of the semantic interoperability mechanisms that can be deployed in across the two main SEMIoTICS's layers (field, backend) and provide the required common representation and meaning of data (Chapter 5).

-Additionally, this deliverable describes the final thoughts towards the integration of SEMIoTICS with other IoT platforms.
-Then, the translation of Recipes into SPDI Patterns and semantic interoperability patterns are analysed.
-The overall process is further analysed in Deliverable 4.1 and its follow-up, D4.8.
+Moreover, this deliverable describes the initial thoughts towards the integration of SEMIoTICS with other IoT platforms (Chapter 6).
+Then, the translation of Recipes into SPDI Patterns and patterns are analysed (Chapter 7).
+The overall process is further analysed in D4.1.